-The District will continue to analyze potential risks associated with the LIBOR transition, including financial, accounting, operational, legal, reputational and compliance risks.
+The Bank and Associations have established and are in the process of implementing LIBOR transition plans and continue to analyze potential risks associated with the LIBOR transition, including, but not limited to, financial, market, accounting, operational, legal, tax, reputational, and compliance risks.

-At this time, it is difficult to predict whether or when LIBOR will cease to be available or if SOFR will become the benchmark to replace LIBOR.
-Because transactions occur involving financial instruments that reference LIBOR, these developments could have a material impact on the District, borrowers, investors, and counterparties.
+At this time, the Bank is unable to determine when LIBOR will cease to be available or becomes unrepresentative, or if SOFR will become the only benchmark to replace LIBOR.
+SOFR is a benchmark interest rate based on a broad segment of the overnight Treasury repurchase market and is a broad measure of the cost of borrowing cash overnight collateralized by Treasury securities.
+Because the Bank and Associations engage in transactions involving financial instruments that reference LIBOR, these developments could have a material impact on the financial results, borrowers, investors, and counterparties.

-The following is a summary of District variable-rate financial instruments with LIBOR exposure at December 31, 2019:
+The following is a summary of District outstanding variable-rate financial instruments tied to LIBOR at December 31, 2020:

-(dollars in millions) Due in 2020 Due in 2021 and hereafter
+(dollars in millions) Due in 2021 Due in 2022 and Thereafter Total

-Investments \$ \$ 9 \$ 2,194
+Investments \$ 24 \$ 1,617 \$ 1,641

-Loans 785 947 3,677
+Loans 891 4,466 5,357

-Total \$ 785 \$ 956 \$ 5,871
+Total \$ 915 \$ 6,083 \$ 6,998

-Systemwide debt securities \$ 1,565 \$ 1,195 \$ 310
+Systemwide debt securities \$ 1,345 \$ 310 \$ 1,655

-Preferred stock - 49
+Preferred stock 49 49

-Total \$ 1,565 \$ 1,195 \$ 359
+Total \$ 1,345 \$ 359 \$ 1,704